 - ► Carry out a safety check.

-- Pull slide to the rear and hold it.
+- 2. Pull slide to the rear and hold it.

 - ▶ Let slide snap forwards.
 The firing pin is cocked.

+- For variants with safety lever, click safety lever to the "F" position.

-- Pull trigger.
+- 5. Pull trigger.

 The firing pin is released.
-The red marking on the firing pin is no longer visible through the window in the slide plate
+The red marking on the firing pin is no longer visible through the window in the slide plate.